 "I just survived a Disney series without singing and I don't want to fall back in, I feel like I escaped!
 So if we can avoid it for as long as possible, that would be great," Cole said to E!
 News back in May of 2017.
 Well, Cole better get his singing voice ready, since it's finally happening.

 Archie is clearly going through a rough time after seeing his dad get shot by an armed robber while the pair were about to enjoy a lovely breakfast together in Pop's.
 KJ Apa has said Archie is going to head down a much "darker" path, which he's looking forward to playing.

 One thing both Cole and KJ have made clear is that they're all about more Jughead and Archie scenes.
 Their characters are besties and the guys are legit like brothers in real life and it seems like everyone is longing for more interactions between these two.
-Ultimately, everyone wants to see their friendship grow since they two are being faced with a lot of drama too, so let's hope more of that comes up this season.
+Ultimately, everyone wants to see their friendship grow since they two are being faced with a lot of drama too, so let's hope more of that comes up this season, although they have been caught up with their love lives and drama with their families for most of the season so far.
 Plus, they're both just so ridiculously good looking that is just a shame to not have them in more scenes together, just the two of them.
 But we digress.

 That Season 1 finale left everyone shook, that's for sure.
-As of right now, Fred's fate is still up in the air and cast is staying super mum on what's going on of course.
+Fred's fate was up in the air and cast all stayed super mum on what's going on of course.
 Luke Perry, who plays Papa Andrews, wasn't pictured at the cast's first table read of the season though.